ocaml/ocaml.org/data/tutorials/guides/rs_02_comparison_of_standard_containers.md

 * accessing cell `i`: _O(1)_
 * finding an element: _O(n)_

-Well-suited for sets of elements of known size, access by numeric index, in-place modification.
+Well-suited for the following cases: dealing with sets of elements of known size, accessing elements by numeric index, and in-place element modification.
 Basic arrays have a fixed length.

 ## Strings: Immutable Vectors
 Strings are very similar to arrays, but the are immutable.
 Strings are